 Incorporate plenty of light

-One of the easiest and most effective ways to transform a room is to simply let in more light.
+You’ve come back from taking part in that life changing holiday where you took part in a guided Tour of Mont Blanc.
+Those breathtaking views have made you crave light in the design of your home.
+Well, one of the easiest and most effective ways to transform a room is to simply let in more light.
 Light does wonders for changing the atmosphere of a room.
 Just think about how dull and dreary a room feels if light is blocked by thick, heavy curtains.

 Try to incorporate as much natural light as possible.
 Light from the sun is the best form, not to mention it is the easiest source to benefit from as well!
 Simply open up your windows and soon your room will feel much bigger and you’ll see your furniture in a new light.
 There are also several recorded benefits of exposure to sunlight—improved bone health due to vitamin D and shaking off the cold seasonal blues.